-The SQL commands INSERT, UPDATE and DELETE are fully supported for JSON tables.
+The SQL commands INSERT, UPDATE and DELETE are fully supported for JSON tables except those returned by REST queries.
 For INSERT and UPDATE, if the target values are simple values, there are no problems.

 However, there are some issues when the added or modified values are objects or arrays.